Successful Results Gained by Our Florida Personal Injury Attorneys

 $100 Million Recovery for Grave Desecration

-Our class action team, led by Ervin A. Gonzalez, achieved a $100 million settlement from Service Corporation International (SCI), a national funeral company, and its subsidiary, Menorah Gardens Cemetery.
+Our class action team achieved a $100 million settlement from Service Corporation International (SCI), a national funeral company, and its subsidiary, Menorah Gardens Cemetery.
 The case alleged that the companies buried families in the wrong graves, and the company agreed to compensate for the families’ grievances and provide in-kind services.
 Partner Julie Braman Kane managed the personal relationships with the more than 15,000 class members.

 Recovery for Front End Design Defect